 The chaotic events of “Bundy standoff” near Bunkerville, Nevada on April 12, 2014 were captured on hundreds of cameras.
 There is video from almost every angle (including from multiple surveillance aircraft flying above).
 The feds occupied the high ground (despite what they claim in court) and were filming by dash-cams, body cams and handheld cameras.
-Nevada Highway Patrol had two (2) vehicles positioned on the all-important northbound bridge of I-15 with dash-cams rolling continuously.
+Nevada Highway Patrol had two (2) vehicles positioned on the all-important northbound bridge of I-15 with dash-cams, similar to the telematics system offered by Lytx for fleets, rolling continuously.
 The standoff may have been one of the most well-recorded spontaneous crowd events in history.

 But prosecutors in the Bunkerville retrial of Rick Lovelien, Scott Drexler, Eric Parker and Steven Stewart have sought to severely limit the video and photographic evidence that the jury is allowed to see.
 The untold thousands of images of the events known to exist do not support the government’s claims in the indictment.
 Although dozens if not hundreds of FBI agents have spent 3 years pouring over the imagery in an effort to find images of any of the four defendants (or any Bundy supporter, for that matter) pointing weapons at federal agents, they have failed to produce one.